Skip to main content

 Common Mistakes to Avoid

-The Sun rises in the East and sets in the West because it moves around the Earth
+The Sun rises because the Sun moves around the Earth.

 Memory Tips